Blog Img

 With the UK government giving all employees the right to flexible working from day one, it’s time to make the changes needed in your business for it to be the rule, not the exception.
 It also means asking women in your business what they need to succeed and acting on that feedback.

-As I reach the end of this, I feel frustrated in the step back that we’ve seen over the past few years.
+As I reach the end of this, I feel frustrated with the step back that we’ve seen over the past few years.
 There’s no doubt in my mind that the pandemic has had a detrimental effect on the number of women in leadership roles and that we’ll be feeling the consequences for years to come.
 But what gives me hope is there are women in senior leadership roles pushing to make changes.
 We have research proving the undeniable benefits of female leaders and there is slowly a shift being made towards flexible working.

-There isn’t a magic wand to change the situation, instead there are a series of small steps every business can take to create their own environment where women can flourish and grow their career aspirations and achievements.
+There isn’t a magic wand to change the situation, instead, there are a series of small steps every business can take to create their own environment where women can flourish and grow their career aspirations and achievements.